MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 - :man: Admin can:
   * Perform CRUD operation on package table
   * Add new Package/ Edit some item on the Package/ Update it/ Delete shipped item from the Package table
-  * Assign package into a truck
+  * Assign new package into a specific truck_number

 - Features and Functionalities:
-  * When a package is assigned to a specific truck, it will be updated automatically on the truck table as well
+  * When a package is assigned into a specific truck_number, it will be updated automatically on the truck table as well
+  * truck_number with total quantity equal to 50 won't be displayed on the dropdown list for admin to choose

 <br />